 - ⅔ cup (132 grams) granulated sugar

 - 1 teaspoon vanilla extract

-- In a bowl, whisk together the all-purpose flour, whole wheat pastry flour, baking powder, cinnamon, and salt.
+- In a medium bowl, whisk together all-purpose flour, almond flour, baking powder, cinnamon, salt, and baking soda.

-- In the bowl of a stand mixer fitted with the paddle attachment (or using a bowl and handheld electric mixer), beat the sugar and coconut oil together.
-Beat in eggs one at a time, wiping down bowl and beater as needed, until all ingredients are thoroughly incorporated and mixture is paler in color.
+- In the bowl of a stand mixer fitted with the paddle attachment (or using a bowl and handheld electric mixer), beat the sugar and coconut oil together until creamy and fluffy.
+Beat in eggs one at a time, scraping down bowl and beater as needed with a spatula, until all ingredients are smoothly incorporated.

-- Bake muffins in preheated oven for 15 minutes, and then reduce heat to 350ºF and bake another 2-5 minutes, until a toothpick inserted into the center of one comes out clean.
-Cool in pan for about 10 minutes, and then transfer to a wire rack to cool completely.
+- Bake muffins in preheated oven for 17-20 minutes, until a toothpick inserted into the center of one comes out clean.
+Cool in pan for about 20 minutes, and then transfer to a wire rack to cool completely.

 - Replace all-purpose flour with a gluten-free all-purpose blend and add ¼ teaspoon xanthan gum for gluten-free cinnamon chip muffins.